Joe

 Joe's artwork is richly

 influenced by his decades as an amateur astronomer.
-He attends
+He attended

-star parties all over the country, though most often he can be
+star parties all over the country, though most often he could be

 found out alone on clear nights, either somewhere in the desert